- Private Car

 - Mul Chowk

 Patan is a one of the largest historic cities in Nepal and is located just across the Bagmati river from Kathmandu.
 Confusingly, it is also known as Lalitpur, both names deriving from the Sanskrit “Lalitapattan”.
+Patan day tour is same as lalitpur city tour – do not get confused with the name.

 Like its larger neighbor Kathmandu, Patan also boasts a Durbar Square full of temples, statues, and palaces.
 In addition, Patan Museum a must-see attraction of Patan Durbar square.